dkumar75-seneca/Planney/README.md

 This is the main repository of our scheduling application.

+# Application Usage (after cloning repository):

+If node_modules folder is no longer in this repository, enter "npm install" followed by "npm audit fix --force" to fix vulnerabilities.

+Once modules have been confirmed to be installed, run the application with "npm start" on the operating system terminal (Bash or PowerShell).

+# File Structure:

-It's file structure is based off standard Express.js project structures as described below:
+It is based off standard Express.js project structures as described below:

 app.js: where all the high-level logic of the application is situated.